 \section{Abstract}

-Oxide heterostructures allow for detailed studies of two-dimensional electronic transport phenomena.
-Here different facets of magnetotransport in selected spin-orbit coupled systems are analyzed and characterized by their single-band and multi-band behavior, respectively.
-Experimentally, temperature and magnetic field dependent measurements in the single-band system \BPO/\STO reveal strong interplay of weak antilocalization (WAL) and electron-electron interaction (EEI).
+Oxide heterostructures allow for detailed studies of 2D electronic transport phenomena.
+Herein, different facets of magnetotransport in selected spin–orbit-coupled systems are analyzed and characterized by their single-band and multiband behavior, respectively.
+Experimentally, temperature- and magnetic field-dependent measurements in the single-band system \BPO/\STO reveal strong interplay of weak antilocalization (WAL) and electron–electron interaction (EEI).
 Within a scheme which treats both, WAL and EEI, on an equal footing a strong contribution of EEI at low temperatures is found which suggests the emergence of a strongly correlated ground state.
-Furthermore, now taking multi-band effects into account as they appear, e.g., in the model system \LAO/\STO, theoretical investigations predict a huge impact of filling on the topological Hall effect in systems with intermingled bands.
-Already weak band coupling produces striking deviations from the well-known Hall conductivity that are only explainable in a fully quantum mechanical treatment which builds upon the hybridization of intersecting Hofstadter bands.
+Furthermore, now considering multiband effects as they appear, \eg, in the model system \LAO/\STO, theoretical investigations predict a huge impact of filling on the topological Hall effect in systems with intermingled bands.
+Already weak band coupling produces striking deviations from the well-known Hall conductivity that are explainable in a fully quantum mechanical treatment which builds upon the hybridization of intersecting Hofstadter bands.